mbaumer/us_hep_funding/docs/_states/NE.md

 [NE-01](#NE-01)  [NE-02](#NE-02)  [NE-03](#NE-03)

 # NE -- Sen. Deb Fischer (R) and  Sen. Benjamin Sasse (R)
+## Committees
+Deb Fischer is the #5 Republican on the Senate Committee on Commerce, Science, and Transportation

+Benjamin Sasse is not on any of our key committees

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016